NeoGranular/lanyon/_posts/2016-04-10-heaven-awakening-chapter-1.md

-“ Unbelievable!
+“Unbelievable!
 Strength’s soul sixth Heavenly Layer.
 You have unexpectedly attained it so fast.”
 After he watched Su Tang nod to confirm it, Mo Sen recovered his spirit from shock.
 At this very instant, he decided in his heart; This kind of outstanding natural aptitude and talent, he wouldn’t let it squander in front of his eyes.

-“ Su Tang, answer a question of mine.”
+“Su Tang, answer a question of mine.”
 Mo Sen’s expression suddenly turned very serious.

-“ Yes.”
+“Yes.”
 Su Tang was a little baffled looking at Mo Sen’s serious expression, but she didn’t let it show on her face and only showed her approval.

-“ If there was a day, your father and mother fell into water at the same time.
+“If there was a day, your father and mother fell into water at the same time.
 You can only choose one, who would you chose?’
 Mo Sen said.

 Su Tang was surprised.

 “I know you are an orphan.
 It’s only a conjecture.”
 Mo Sen said

-“ Can this question……”
+“Can this question……”

 “This question is very shameful, is it not?”
 Mo Sen stated.
 His vision turned and intentionally lingered on Lu Ping.
 “However did you ever think that in our lives, sometimes, we are subjected to such cruel alternatives.
 You don’t have a way out.
 You have to give up something.
 Hesitating or being ambiguous will only result in a much more unfortunate outcome.”